Ph.D. Research Programme in the Arts and the Humanities

 • Researchers who are interested in the production, spatialisation and dissemination of knowledge which includes ecological, ethical as well as practical philosophical approaches to the risks and opportunities that science and technology entail.

-Do you ask yourself: what are the advantages for spending the time and money to earn this advanced degree?
-We believe that a Ph.D. is more than an earned degree.
+• A Ph.D. is more than an earned degree.
 It is a particular challenging and intellectual engagement.
-The Ph.D. degree in the Arts and the Humanities from the University of Plymouth, UK, and the Planetary Collegium, is highly valued in all the professional worlds our students move into, and we offer an experience that we believe is real value for money.
+The Ph.D. degree in the Arts and the Humanities from the University of Plymouth, UK, and the Planetary Collegium, is highly valued in all the professional worlds our students move in, and we offer an experience that we believe is real value for money.

-• The NGL-Node offers you different advantages.
-It is not only the natural and quiet environment in the Swiss Alps that you will benefit from as a student and researcher (photograph right: Rigibahnen, View from Rigi Kulm, Mt.
-Rigi, Central Switzerland).
-But it is also the intellectual support and hands-on writing advice that we offer you during your studies in this prestigious Ph.D. programme.
+• Advantages with the NGL-Node: The NGL-Node offers you different advantages.
+It is not only the natural and quiet environment in the Swiss Alps that you will benefit from as a student and researcher.
+But it is also the intellectual support and hands-on writing advice that we offer you during your studies in this prestigious Ph.D.
+Programme.

-• The NGL-Node offers you to deepen your knowledge, but it also requires you to learn how to develop solutions and new knowledge for some of the world’s significant problems.
+• Knowledge work: The NGL-Node offers you the opportunity to deepen your knowledge, at the same time it also requires you to learn how to develop solutions and new knowledge for some of the world’s significant problems.
 Such expertise gained from successfully earning the degree adds credibility to your work.
 Others will perhaps seek your advice in the future, you will validate their work, or write a book or an article concerning a specific aspect of your area of expertise.

 • mid-career artists, educators, cultural intermediaries and scientists whose work and curriculum have a distinctive, transdisciplinary inquiry-based focus